SECTION 1. Chapter 6A of the General Laws is hereby amended by inserting after section 16CC the following section:-

 “Social isolation”, a state in which a student engages in low relative frequencies of peer interactions and experiences or perceives low levels of peer acceptance or high levels of peer rejection, resulting in the student being frequently excluded from social interactions and relationships with friends, classmates and members of the community.

-(b) The department shall develop a model threat assessment policy for schools serving students in grades 6 to 12, inclusive, that at a minimum: (i) identifies the types of threatening behavior that may represent a physical threat to the school community; (ii) identifies members within the school community to whom threatening behavior should be reported and the steps to be taken thereafter; (iii) establishes, in consultation with the secretary of health and human services, guidelines for reporting threatening behavior to the statewide reporting program established in section 16DD of chapter 6A and for responding to a report of threatening behavior received through the reporting program; (iv) establishes guidelines for ensuring that, where a credible threat has been identified, the response is in conformance with any applicable school, district, state or federal disciplinary policy and that no disciplinary action is applied disproportionately to students in any protected class identified in any policy of the department, district or school or in federal or state law; and (v) establishes procedures and protocols for coordinating with local law enforcement.
+(b) The department shall develop a model threat assessment policy for schools serving students in grades 6 to 12, inclusive, that at a minimum: (i) identifies the types of threatening behavior that may represent a physical threat to the school community; (ii) identifies members within the school community to whom threatening behavior should be reported and the steps to be taken thereafter; (iii) establishes, in consultation with the secretary of health and human services, guidelines for reporting threatening behavior to the statewide reporting program established in section 16DD of chapter 6A and for responding to a report of threatening behavior received through the reporting program; (iv) establishes guidelines for ensuring that, where a credible threat has been identified, the response is in conformance with any applicable school, district, state or federal disciplinary policy and that no disciplinary action is applied disproportionately to students in any protected class identified in any policy of the department, district or school or in federal or state law; and (v) establishes procedures and protocols for coordinating with local law enforcement in the case of a specific unlawful incident or a specific prospect of unlawful or life-threatening activity.
 The model policy shall take into account the requirements of section 363 of chapter 159 of the acts of 2000 and section 8A of chapter 69.
 The department shall make the model policy available to schools serving grades 6 to 12, inclusive.
 Schools may adopt the model policy.

 (c) The department shall establish a list of evidence-based suicide awareness and prevention trainings, including, but not limited to, no-cost programming, that, at a minimum, teach students how to identify the signs and signals of depression, suicide and self-injury in themselves and peers, the importance of seeking help for themselves and peers, the process for seeking such help and the steps students can take to report harmful or potentially harmful activity.
 The list of programs shall be made publicly available on the department’s website.
 The trainings may be delivered in-person or digitally.